 For information on Academic Dishonesty, including definitions, potential sanctions, the discipline process, and procedures for appeal, a student should consult the University of Alberta Code of Student Behaviour.
-Copies of the Code may be found in the Augustana Faculty Student Handbook, Appendix A of the University of Alberta Calendar, the University of Alberta Governance website at www.uofaweb.ualberta.ca/governance/studentappeals.cfm or by contacting University of Alberta Governance directly.
+Amendments to the Code of Student Behaviour occur throughout the year.
+The official version of the Code of Student Behaviour, as amended from time to time, is housed on the University Governance website at www.governance.ualberta.ca.